richardbadman/solr-backup-s3/README.md

 ##### `hadoop-upgrade-and-aws.patch`

 This patch focuses on upgrading from hadoop v2.7.4 to hadoop v2.8.1.
 It could possibly work with other versions of hadoop, however, I am unsure of this.
 It also includes the aws packages that are also needed.
+Most of this was taken from [this ticket](https://issues.apache.org/jira/browse/SOLR-10951)

 ##### `aws-only.patch`